8888/daily-tracker/README.md

 * `cdk synth`       emits the synthesized CloudFormation template

 ## Local dev
-* $ docker-compose up -d
+* `docker-compose up -d`
-* $ npm --prefix ./lib/client/app run start
+* `npm --prefix ./lib/client/app run start`

+### Angular App
+The angular app is built in a container and served through nginx.
+`docker build -t daily-tracker-client-image ./lib/client/app/` It can be ran on its own using
+`docker run --name daily-tracker-client-image -d -p 8888:80 daily-tracker-client-image`

 ### Cognito
 This is using `cognito-local` in a docker container for local emulation of Cognito